Wist9063/ShareX-Upload-Server/README.md

 ## Running The Server
 Once you've properly configured your server, you can run `node index.js` in the src folder to start the server.
 You can keep your server running forever if you use a process manager, like pm2. pm2 installs along with your server if you used the install.sh script to install your server.
 Otherwise you can run `npm i -g pm2` to install pm2.
-Then you can run your server by running `pm2 start index.js`, and monitor logs and such using `pm2 monit`
+Then you can run your server by running `pm2 start index.js --env `, and monitor logs and such using `pm2 monit`

 ### Note: Nginx/reverse proxy users
 If you're configuring this webserver to run through an Nginx reverse proxy, make sure you add these lines to your reverse proxy config